 Fall is such a great time to get active: temperatures are cooling but there’s still plenty of sunlight; kids are back in school so you can create solid routines; and the air has that delicious crispness that makes you want to spend all your time outside, inhaling the sweet, sweet scent.

 It’s a great time to get physical (just ask the pros) – to improve your health through safe, fun outdoor activity.
 So toss a ball around the backyard, or go big and organize a neighborhood pickup game.
 (There’s no shame in flag football.)
 Celebrate the season with a barbecue and old-fashioned backyard games, like horseshoes, bean toss, and croquet.
-Whatever gets you moving is good in our book.
+Whatever gets you moving, and keeps you from needing a medical alert device or medical alert system, is good in our book.